Exploring AI: The Past, Present and Future of ChatGPT

 As a result, critics worry the technology will contribute dramatically to the "fake news" phenomenon.
 In early 2023, ChatGPT-authored articles in Men's Journal contained numerous factual errors.20 A fake news story produced by ChatGPT and falsely attributed to The Guardian surfaced on the web.21 And a fabricated AI-generated image of Pope Francis wearing a fashionable white puffer jacket went viral.22

-Nonetheless, AI-generated news sites more than doubled to 125 in just two weeks in May.23 Media magnate Barry Diller said publishers should sue ChatGPT and other generative AI firms for copyright infringement.
-Indeed, a group of individuals seeking class-action status has filed suit against OpenAI, claiming the company violated privacy laws by scraping 300 billion words from the internet to train its models.24 A dispute over AI-created material also contributed to a recent strike by Hollywood screenwriters.
+Nonetheless, AI-generated news sites more than doubled to 125 in just two weeks during May 2023.23 Media magnate Barry Diller said publishers should sue ChatGPT and other generative AI firms for copyright infringement.
+Indeed, a group of individuals seeking class-action status filed suit against OpenAI, claiming the company violated privacy laws by scraping 300 billion words from the internet to train its models.24 A dispute over AI-created material also contributed to a 2023 strike by Hollywood screenwriters.

 "We don't want our material feeding them," one screenwriter said of generative AI models, "and we also don't want to be fixing their sloppy first drafts."25